 Nowadays you may get a physical mailing once a month, bimonthly or once a season (four times a year), or you can get issues digitally and read them on a computer, tablet, phone or e-reader.
 As with any other interest, you can spend hundreds of dollars a year just on magazine subscriptions if you find some that you enjoy reading.

 One downside of magazines is that a large percentage of the pages will have ads.
 I’ve seen some magazines where it is almost half the magazine.
-This is okay if the ads are targeted at gardening but sometimes you’ll get some off-topic ads.
+This is okay if the ads are targeted at gardening but sometimes you’ll get some off-topic ads, especially new car ads.

 If you own your magazines you might want to tear out relevant pages and then recycle the rest of the magazine, otherwise you will have stacks and stacks you need to store!
 Or if you keep the magazine whole, give it to your doctor’s waiting room or to a friend once you have finished reading it and no longer need it as a reference.